thegorgeouslang/logit_goroutines/README.md

 A Logger interface that prints to the console and append messages to a log file.

-#### By default files are created inside logs/ folder (that must exist in the project root folder) using the current date of the server as its name and .log extension:
+#### By default files are created inside logs/ folder using the current date of the server as its name and .log extension:
-logs/2019_06_11.log
+logs/2019_06_11.log (in case of non existent directory, the app will try to create one and throw an error message in case of fail)

 #### That can be easily changed by:
 ```Go